DeNepo/inspecting-the-dom/README.md

 ## The Exercises

-All exercises in this repository consist of an example meant to be studied as in a live web page, how else do expect to practice inspecting webistes! (ps. we recommend using FireFox)
+All exercises in this repository consist of an example meant to be studied as in a live web page, how else do expect to practice inspecting webistes!

 Here they are:
 1. [basic example without CSS](https://hackyourfuturebelgium.github.io/inspecting-the-dom/examples-to-study/without-css.html)